 - Safe Work Australia National Hazard Exposure Worker Surveillance: Vibration exposure and the provision of vibration control measures in Australian Workplaces (can be downloaded in word or pdf format from this page).
-Two new fact sheets (September 2012) providing information on the health effects resulting from exposure to vibration from common sources in the workplace.
-Information is included on the levels of exposure which are known to cause health effects, and suggested control measures which can be put in place.
+SWA also has other materials, including two fact sheets providing information on the health effects resulting from exposure to vibration from common sources in the workplace.
+Information is included on the levels of exposure which are known to cause health effects, and suggested control measures which can be put in place:

 - The UK's

 Health and Safety Executive has a webpage covering both hand-arm and whole body vibration.
 The page has resources including guidance for employers and an online "vibration exposure calculator" which will help workers work out their overall daily exposure to vibration.

 - For those interested, the HSE produces a free hand-arm vibration e-Bulletin (just register).